danil-smirnov/docker-postfix/README.md

 docker-postfix
 ==============

-Run postfix with smtp authentication (sasldb) in a docker container.
+Run postfix with SMTP authentication (sasldb) in a Docker container.
 TLS and OpenDKIM support are optional.
+Fail2ban can be enabled.

 ## Installation
 1. Pull image